PipedreamHQ/pipedream/docs/docs/quickstart/real-world-example/README.md

 ![image-20210518191509099](../images/image-20210518191509099.png)

-Based on a review of the event, we want to include the following data in our Slack message:
+Let's include the following data from the trigger event in our Slack message:

 - Tweet text
 - Tweet Language
-- Tweet Type (Original Tweet, Reply, Retweet)
 - Tweet URL
 - Image (if present in the Tweet)
 - Tweet timestamp